 In process art, the emphasis is on freedom to create, imagine, and discover.
-Unlike product-oriented art, where the focus is on creating a specific, predetermined outcome, process art celebrates the process of making art and puts less emphasis on the final product.
+Unlike product-oriented art, which focuses on creating a specific, predetermined outcome, process art celebrates the making of art and places less emphasis on the final product.
 It is often open-ended, allowing children to make their own choices and explore their own ideas.

 One of the key reasons why process art is significant for young children is that it nurtures their creativity and imagination.
 By engaging in open-ended activities, they are encouraged to think outside the box, experiment, and take risks.
 This freedom promotes divergent thinking, which is essential for problem-solving and innovation later in life.